One of the best Westerns ever made, John Ford’s Stagecoach is also one of the few Westerns to be nominated for the Best Picture Oscar.

 The movie, considered to be the first mature (or adult) Western, changed the image of the genre, previously held in low regard and often referred to as “horse opera.”

-It was John Ford’s first Western in 12 years, released in a banner year for the genre, which also saw the release of Union Pacific, Destry Rides Again, Jesse James and Dodge City.
+It was John Ford’s first Western in 12 years, made in a banner year for the genre, which also saw the release of Union Pacific, Destry Rides Again, Jesse James and Dodge City.

-Stagecoach was also Ford’s first Western to be shot in the magisterial landscape of Monument Valley, which would become a stale—sort of a character—in his future work.
+Stagecoach was also Ford’s first Western to be shot in the magisterial landscape of Monument Valley, which would become a staple—sort of a character—in his future work.

 David O. Selznick was interested in producing the picture, but he suggested Gary Cooper and Marlene Dietrich for the leads, which Ford rejected.
 Instead, Ford proceeded by forming his own company, Argosy Pictures.

-It was not easy to get financial backing, because distributors did not believe John Wayne could hold the picture on his shoulders—he was labeled a B actor then.
+It was not easy to get financial backing for the film, because distributors did not believe John Wayne could hold the picture on his shoulders—he was labeled a Bactor then.
 Eventually an enterprising producer, Walter Wanger, agreed to make it.
-But even Wanger was cautious, which explains why Claire Trevor got star billing ahead of Wayne!
+But even Wanger was cautious, which explains why Claire Trevor, who played a supporting role but was a recognizable name, got star billing ahead of Wayne!

-It is also known as the movie that made a star out of John Wayne, after a decade of playing parts in B-movies of Poverty Row productions.
+Stagecoach later became known as the movie that made a star out of John Wayne, after a decade of playing routine parts in B-movies of Poverty Row productions.

 The film features a splendid cast, headed by Thomas Mitchell as the alcoholic doctor Doc Boone, John Carradine as the mysterious Southern gentleman Hatfield, and Donald Meek as the whiskey salesman Peacock.